taatuut/Geo-Builder/README.md

   ![image](https://github.com/user-attachments/assets/9e609873-ced3-4b9a-84f1-d8b89378b0fc)

 - *[OPTIONAL]* if you have designed you own vector path and polygons using the Google maps editor and exported them to csv you can run the geo location event generator
-  - donwload docker container image of the geoBuilder geo locaion event Generator and fence detection engine
+  - Build your docker container image of the geoBuilder geo locaion event Generator and fence detection engine:
+    	- mirror the Githib repo on your machine: ``
   - run the docker container:

       `sudo docker run --rm -v <googleMapsExportFilePath>:/usr/src/myapp/geofiles --name geoBuilder solace-geo-events-manager